-For the Years Ended December 31, 2008 2007 2006 Shares outstanding for basic earnings per share: Weighted average shares outstanding 59,855 61,481 62,806 Weighted average vested deferred stock units outstanding 98 79 60 59,953 61,560 62,866

-Shares outstanding for diluted earnings per share: Shares outstanding for basic earnings per share 59,953 61,560 62,866 Dilutive effect of options issued to employees and directors 2,198 2,807 3,014 Dilutive effect of restricted stock units issued to employees 93 77 16 Dilutive effect of unvested deferred stock units issued to directors 5 11 11 62,249 64,455 65,907
+For the Years Ended December 31, 2009 2009 2008 Channel and the state of the st Shares outstanding for basic earnings per share: Weighted average shares outstanding 58,695 59,855 61,481 Weighted average vested deferred stock units outstanding 114 98 79 58,809 59,953 61,560 Shares outstanding for diluted earnings per share: Shares outstanding for basic earnings per share 58,809 59,953 61,560 Dilutive effect of options issued to employees and directors 1,724 2,198 2,807 Dilutive effect of restricted stock units issued to employees 142 93 77 Dilutive effect of unvested deferred stock units issued to directors 7 5 11 60,682 62,249 64,455

-Certain deferred stock units outstanding are included in shares outstanding for basic and diluted earnings per share because the associated shares of our common stock are issuable for no cash consideration, the number of shares of our common stock to be issued is fixed and issuance is not contingent.
+Vested deferred stock units outstanding are included in shares outstanding for basic and diluted earnings per share because the associated shares of our common stock are issuable for no cash consideration, the number of shares of our common stock to be issued is fixed and issuance is not contingent.
 See Note 5 for additional information regarding deferred compensation plans.

 Certain options to acquire shares and restricted stock units have been excluded from the calculation of shares outstanding for dilutive earnings per share because they were anti-dilutive.
-The following table presents information concerning those anti-dilutive options (in thousands, except per share amounts):
+The following table presents information concerning those anti-dilutive options and restricted stock units (in thousands, except per share amounts):

-For the Years Ended December 31, 2008 2007 2006 Weighted average number of shares underlying anti-dilutive options 833 492 277 Weighted average exercise price per underlying share of anti-dilutive options \$ 50.10 \$ 44.66 \$ 38.33 Weighted average number of shares underlying anti-dilutive restricted stock units 134 4 4
+For the Years Ended December 31, 2009 2008 2007 Weighted average number of shares underlying anti-dilutive options Weighted average exercise price per underlying share of anti-dilutive options \$ 878 49.40 \$ 833 50.10 \$ 492 44.66 Weighted average number of shares underlying anti-dilutive restricted stock units 2 134 4